Verkada

 Verkada Inc. is an American security technology company, based in San Mateo, California.
 The company combines security equipment such as video cameras, access control systems and environmental sensors, with cloud based machine vision and artificial intelligence.

 The company was founded in 2016.
-In 2021, it was the target of a data breach that accessed security camera footage and private data.

 History

 Verkada Inc. was founded in 2016 in Menlo Park, California by three Stanford University graduates: Filip Kaliszan, James Ren, and Benjamin Bercovitz, who were joined by Hans Robertson, co-founder and former COO of Meraki (now Cisco Meraki).
 Kaliszan, Ren, and Bercovitz had previously collaborated on CourseRank, a class data aggregation platform that was acquired by Chegg in 2010.

-Verkada exited the beta development stage in September 2017, with a product offering of two camera models.
+The company installed its first security cameras in 2017, at an Equinox Gym in Beverly Hills.

 In 2019, Forbes included Verkada in its Next Billion Dollar Startups list, as well as that year's AI 50 list of most promising artificial intelligence companies.
-In April, the company announced a $40 million Series B funding round, which valued the company at $540 million.
+In April of that year, the company announced a $40 million Series B funding round, which valued the company at $540 million.

-In January 2020, the company raised $80 million in a Series C funding found led by Felicis Ventures, giving the company a $1.6 billion valuation.
+In January 2020, the company raised $80 million in a Series C funding round led by Felicis Ventures, giving the company a $1.6 billion valuation.
 In spring 2020, the company launched its first access control device, the first move in a shift to moving beyond cameras, and integrating security cameras and locks onto a single platform.
-In June during the COVID-19 crisis Verkada instituted a program to offer free surveillance kits to businesses and healthcare institutions in order to remotely monitor high-risk locations.
-It also added features to let customers detect when crowds are forming, and to identify high traffic areas that might need more cleaning.
-In September, the company launched a line of integrated environmental sensors.
-In September, it introduced a line of environmental sensors for facilities monitoring.
+During the COVID-19 crisis Verkada instituted a program to offer free surveillance kits to healthcare institutions and municipalities in order to remotely monitor high-risk locations.
+In September 2020, Verkada expanded its product line with a suite of environmental sensors that report metrics such as air temperature and quality as well as a "people heatmaps" feature that identifies overcrowded locations within a facility.

 In September 2021, the company began donating security cameras to Asian Pacific American business communities, starting with the Oakland California Chinatown Chamber of Commerce, to address growing anti-Asian threats and violence against its members.

-In August 2022, the company announced a mailroom product to help companies keep track of mail packages and shipments coming into their facilities.
-In September, the company raised $205 million in Series D funding, bringing its valuation to $3.2 billion.
-Despite the data breach it suffered in 2021, the company continued its expansion.
-In October 2023 it managed to close a $305 million funding round with participation from Lightspeed and shortly after the injection of $100 million by Alkeon Capital.
+Verkada's Series D funding round closed in October 2023 and raised $305 million at a $3.2 billion valuation.
+In July 2025, Verkada integrated artificial intelligence into its platform, releasing a "unified timeline" tool synthesizing data across sources to provide multiple perspectives on a single incident.
+A December 2025 funding round led by Alphabet's venture capital arm CapitalG brought in $100 million at a $5.8 billion valuation.
+At the end of 2025, Verkada had approximately 30,000 active customers.

+In 2026, Verkada expanded within the EMEA market by establishing an office in Dubai.
+The company also announced that it would be partnering with Carahsoft to sell its security technology to government agencies.